apache/spark/IMAGES.rst

 * The ``-ci`` suffix is added for CI images
 * The ``-manifest`` is added for manifest images (see below for explanation of manifest images)

+We also store (to increase speed of local build/pulls) python images that were used to build the CI images.
+Each CI image, when built uses current python version of the base images.
+Those python images are regularly updated (with bugfixes/security fixes), so for example python3.8 from last week might be a different image than python3.8 today.
+Therefore whenever we push CI image to airflow repository, we also push the python image that was used to build it this image is stored as ``apache/airflow:python-3.8-<BRANCH_OR_TAG>``.

+Since those are simply snapshots of the existing python images, DockerHub does not create a separate copy of those images - all layers are mounted from the original python images and those are merely labels pointing to those.

 Building docker images
 ======================